Gino Boccasile: Biography

 A supporter of Benito Mussolini, Boccasile produced propaganda material for his government.
-As the tide of war turned against Fascism he became more involved in it, becoming a supporter of the German puppet state, RSI, established by Mussolini in Northern and Central Italy after his liberation from the Gran Sasso exile.
+As the tide of war turned against Fascism, he became more involved in it, becoming a supporter of the German puppet state, RSI, established by Mussolini in Northern and Central Italy after his liberation from the Gran Sasso exile.
 Boccasile enlisted in the Italian SS Division, drawing their recruitment posters and illustrating propaganda material.

+Several of Boccasile's propaganda posters relied on racial stereotypes, such as depicting African Americans as the epitome of cultural barbarism.
+One of the most famous posters depicts a black American soldier making off with the Venus de Milo, a symbol of European cultural ideals, which he has reduced to a value of two dollars.
+Another poster depicts a grotesque caricature of a Jewish man with a red star on his chest, clenching his fists in defence of New York City and the Statue of Liberty.